journeymonitor/control/README.md

     make assets
     make dev-server-run

 You can now access the application at http://localhost:8000.
 Run the tests via `make tests`.
+Please note that you need to increase the `memory_limit` in `php.ini` to `256M` to make the test run work.

 ### Windows